Oregano Essential Oil is used for everything from cleaning to diaper rash, from warts to dandruff! Here are my favorite

 - Respiratory ailments: Massage on the chest and alongside nasal passages, in a light carrier oil such as fractionated coconut oil.

-- Wart removal: Apply oil directly to wart with a cotton swab several times a day until they are gone.
+- Wart removal: Apply oil directly to the wart with a cotton swab several times a day until they are gone.

 - Dandruff: Add a few drops to your favorite shampoo (avoid getting in eyes)